-Admission to Third-Year Programs in General Business: To be eligible for admission to the Third-Year Program in General Business, a student must have (a) completed an Associate of Science degree in either Accounting or Business Administration, (b) earned a cumulative grade point average (GPA) of at least 2.50, and (c) a grade of C or higher in each of the major requirements of the Associate of Science degree.
+Admission to Third-Year Programs in General Business: To be eligible for admission to the Third-Year Program in General Business, a student must have (a) completed an Associate of Science degree in either Accounting or Business Administration; (b) earned a cumulative GPA of at least 2.50; and (c) a grade of C or higher in each of the major requirements of the Associate of Science degree.

-A non-accounting or non-business administration major student applying for admission to the program must first fulfill all the Associate of Science in Accounting or Business Administration requirements before being considered for admission.
+A non-accounting or non-business administration major student applying for admission to the program must first fulfill all the Associate of Science in either Accounting or Business Administration requirements before being considered for admission.

-Admission to Third-Year Program in Teacher Preparation-Elementary: To be eligible for admission to the Third-Year Program in Teacher Preparation-Elementary, a student must have: (a) completed an associate degree in Teacher Preparation or the equivalent, (b) earned a cumulative grade point average (GPA) of 2.75 and above, and (c) has a score of at least 20 on the entrance essay with no individual score below a three (3).
+Admission to Third-Year Program in Teacher Preparation-Elementary: To be eligible for admission to the Third-Year Program in Teacher Preparation-Elementary, a student must have: (a) completed an associate degree in Pre-Teacher Preparation or the equivalent; (b) earned a cumulative GPA of 2.75 and above; and (c) has a score of at least 20 on the entrance essay with no individual score below a three.

-However, a student with an associate degree in teacher preparation or equivalent may be admitted on a probationary status if he/she: (a) has a minimum cumulative grade point average (GPA) of 2.50, and (b) has a score of at least 15 on the entrance essay with no individual score below a three (3).
+However, a student with an associate degree in Pre-Teacher Preparation or equivalent may be admitted on a probationary status if he/she: (a) has a minimum cumulative GPA of 2.50; and (b) has a score of at least 15 on the entrance essay with no individual score below a three.

-Admission to Third-Year Program in Public Health: To be eligible for admission to the Third-Year Program in Public Health, a student must have completed an associate degree in public health; or an associate degree in public health or equivalent (as determined by review panel chaired by the division chair of health and science and public health faculty) and significant public health work experience of at least 8 years); or satisfactory completion of a health-related research student and significant public health work experience of at least eight years and favorable interview with program faculty.
+Admission to Third-Year Program in Public Health: To be eligible for admission to the Third-Year Program in Public Health, a student must have completed an associate degree in public health; or an associate degree in public health or equivalent (as determined by review panel chaired by the division chair of health science, and public health faculty) and significant public health work experience of at least eight years); or satisfactory completion of a health-related research student and significant public health work experience of at least eight years and favorable interview with program faculty.

-Admission to other Certificate of Achievement Programs: High school graduates and General Educational Development (GED) certificate holders who are not accepted into or are not interested in a degree program may apply for admission into an entry-level certificate of achievement program.
+Admission to other Certificate of Achievement Programs

+High school graduates and General Educational Development (GED) certificate holders who are not accepted into or are not interested in a degree program may apply for admission into an entry-level certificate of achievement program.

-Applicants must take the COMET, and be accepted by the President upon recommendation of the Committee on Recruitment, Admissions, and Retention (RAR).
-Acceptance is based on the applicant's score on the COMET, and other criteria as defined by the Committee.
+Applicants must take the COMET, and be accepted by the college's president upon recommendation of the committee on RAR.
+Acceptance is based on the applicant's score on the COMET, and other criteria as defined by the committee.